napojse/junior-test/readme.md

 Finished?
 -----------
 If you are finished, please commit your work into public Github repository.
 If you don't have Github account,  please send us the archived source code to our email.
+Thank you :)